chrisgrieser/zsh-magic-dashboard/README.md

 export MAGIC_DASHBOARD_FILES_LINES=6

 # Disable dashboard in low terminal windows.
-# (Useful for some tmux or terminals embedded in your IDE.)
+# (Useful for tmux or for terminals embedded in your IDE.)
 export MAGIC_DASHBOARD_DISABLED_BELOW_TERM_HEIGHT=15
 ```